siemens/fluffi/getting_started.md

 ```

 Apply changes to the default configuration.
 We recommend you to:
-- change /srv/fluffi/data/dnsmasq/ethers if you want to give some systems host names based on their mac addresses
+- change /srv/fluffi/data/dnsmasq/ethers if you want to give some systems host names based on their MAC addresses
-- change /srv/fluffi/data/dnsmasq/hosts e.g., if you want to give some systems static ip addresses or if you want to move services to different machines
+- change /srv/fluffi/data/dnsmasq/hosts e.g., if you want to give some systems static IP addresses or if you want to move services to different machines
 - change /srv/fluffi/data/polenext/projects/1/hosts to contain login information to your executor machines
 - change /srv/fluffi/data/smb/files/initial/odroid_rootpasswd to contain the actual root password for your odroid executor machines
 - change /srv/fluffi/data/smb/files/initial/odroid_username to contain the actual odroid username for your odroid executor machines
 - change /srv/fluffi/data/smb/files/initial/odroid_userpasswd to contain the actual odroid password for your odroid executor machines
-- change /srv/fluffi/data/smb/files/initial/MAC2Host.csv to contain the mac addresses and hosts of your executor machines (if you want to set host names according to mac addresses)
+- change /srv/fluffi/data/smb/files/initial/MAC2Host.csv to contain the MAC addresses and hosts of your executor machines (if you want to set host names according to MAC addresses)
 - replace the files in /srv/fluffi/data/smb/files/initial/updatesWS2008 and /srv/fluffi/data/ftp/files/initial/windows/ansible with the actual files.
 The files stored there in the git are just text files with links to where you can download the actual files.

 Copy the GlobalManager to /srv/fluffi/data/fluffigm